How to open your System Settings app screen

 Settings bundle with a

 Root file that only contains a file name.
-By just adding this to the app, it will now consistently take you to the correct place in System Settings, instead of randomly taking you to the settings root.
+By just adding this to your app, it will consistently take you to the correct place in System Settings.

 Big thanks to Kévin Quisquater for coming up with such an easy solution to this annoying problem!